Many disputed estate cases involve differences between stepparents and stepchildren.

 If your income is less than the state median, the means test is relatively straightforward.
 For those with higher incomes, however, the means test is quite complex.
 Not only will you have to do pages of calculations, but you’ll have to find the correct income and expense figures for your area and household size.
 To find the figures, you’ll start by going to the U.S. Court’s means testing page.
 In the box entitled “Data Required for Completing the 122A Forms and the 122C Forms,” select the most recent time period and click “Go.”
 It will take you to a page with links to your state’s median income, as well as the state and national standards for food, housing, and other expenses.
 For example, to find a state-by-state median income chart, click on “Median Family Income Based on State/Territory and Family Size.”

 Best of luck.
-If you need help, feel free to set up a free consultation.
+If you need help, feel free to set up a free consultation with a bankruptcy lawyer in North Little Rock.

 At the end of your bankruptcy, you get a discharge – a court order that relieves you from your obligation to pay your debts.
 You get a discharge at the end of your Chapter 7 or Chapter 13 bankruptcy only after completing all of the requirements for your case.
 The benefit of a discharge is that your creditor can never take action to collect that debt again.
 No more calls, letters, or lawsuits over discharged debts.